PyCQA/redbaron/docs/tuto.rst

     red[1].value
     red[1].value[0]
     red[1].value[1]

+And if we show the help of the value attribute, we clearly see that there is a list of nodes.

+.. ipython:: python

+    red[1].value.help()

+This is similar for the root node, which is itself also a list of nodes:

+.. ipython:: python

+    red.help()

 And *voilà*, you now know how to navigate the tree by attributes without having to read any documentation!